 Lists of traditional anniversary gifts generally do not list a specific gift for the 36th year.
 They usually list gifts for individual years up through the first 15 years, then for every five years after that.
 However, modern anniversary gift lists are often more complete, although they do duplicate some of the earlier gift ideas.
 On these lists, year 36 is designated as bone china.

 Anniversary gift lists were designed so that the gifts increase in value as the number of years married increase, representing the couples' growing investment in the relationship.
 Some gifts are listed more than once, but the same type of gift is given in a form that is more expensive for later anniversary years.

 The first time china appears on the modern anniversary gifts list is for the 20th anniversary.
-The 36th year is the second time it appears, and is appropriately listed more specifically as bone china.
+The 36th year is the second time it appears, and it is appropriately listed more specifically as bone china.
 Bone china is a form of porcelain developed by potters in England around the end of the 18th century.
-The materials used to temper it and the labor-intensive work it requires makes it a more expensive form of china.
+The materials used to temper it and the labor-intensive work required to create it makes it a more expensive form of china.